 Safety supplies help prevent and reduce the extent of injuries.
-They’re an essential component to any office, especially if your workplace activities put employees at risk of injury.
+They’re an essential component of any office, especially if your workplace activities put employees at risk of injury.

 Here are five items to keep on hand in the workplace: